This is a public service announcement! Millions of men die for a very stupid reason.

 With my bristling muscles and six-pack abs, you couldn’t tell from the surface that I was sick, but I was painfully reminded of my humanity — my frailty — and that something needed to be done.

 The fact that I never took my health seriously until it was almost too late is not something unique to me.
-As it turns out, millions of men are dying a lot earlier than they should because they refuse to do one thing.
+As it turns out, millions of men die a lot earlier than they should because they refuse to do one simple thing, and that is not paying enough attention to their health and refusing to see a doctor until it is possibly too late.

 Let’s start off with the biggest question of them all: Why do most men avoid doctor visits?
 As you probably guessed, it mostly boils down to machismo.
 Men generally derive more self-worth from things such as bravery and self-reliance than women and this makes us less likely to seek preventive care and more likely to delay care.